semgrep/semgrep-docs/docs/kb/semgrep-ci/github-upload-findings-in-security-dashboard.md

 **2. The default workflow permissions in your repo are set to read only**

-Permissions typically default to more restrictive scopes, therefore, your workflow permissions will be set to read only unless changed manually.
+Your workflow permissions will be set to read-only (default) unless they've previously been changed.

 `org/repo -> Settings -> Actions -> General -> Workflow permissions`